 Well, maybe “bust” isn’t entirely fair, but expecting stats like last year’s 80-catch season could be a far-fetched notion.
 The reasons for most of his catches was no one else stood out in the passing game for the inexperienced Jacoby Brissett.
 Raw quarterbacks tend to rely on the tight end position.
 With Andrew Luck back, the aerial game could be less reliant on dinking and dunking.
 Doyle hasn’t averaged better than 9.9 yards per catch in his career, which stifles his ability to produce yardage.
 Having scored nine total times in the last two years, Doyle offers modest but not prolific scoring ability.
 Be wary of making him your primary tight end.

 Jimmy Graham, Green Bay Packers: Overvalued (ADP: 5:04)

 This one is tricky.
 Some gamers will overrate him, as evidenced by a ridiculous high selection of 28th overall.
 Anything later than his ADP is perfectly fine, as long as one understands what they’re drafting.
 Entering his age-32 season, Graham, two years removed from a catastrophic knee injury, has flashed some of what had made him one of the most dangerous weapons in fantasy.
 He remains a scoring threat, which should keep his fantasy value afloat, but expectations have to be restricted.
-His days of 80-plus grabs are gone.
+His days of 80-plus grabs are gone — the same may even be said for the 60-catch plateau.
 Joe Philbin returns to Title Town to command the offense.
 Historically, tight ends have been involved but hardly were the focal point of his designs.
-Given the weaponry Green Bay fields, Graham could outright disappear several weeks.
+With Davante Adams, Randall Cobb and a trio of capable running backs, Graham could outright disappear several weeks.
 Don’t automatically assume because of Aaron Rodgers that Graham will return to his elite ways some four-plus seasons ago.